 Erwin Academy recognizes lifetime giving to Marietta College.
 Its name honors a man who was a long-time benefactor of the College.
 Cornelius B. Erwin was one of central Connecticut's great industrialists.
-He and a partner, Henry Russell, started the plate lock making company Russell & Erwin Co. in 1839.
+He and a partner, Henry Russell, started the plate lock-making company Russell & Erwin Co. in 1839.
 After several mergers, the company continues to this day and is known as Corbin Russwin.
-Erwin's great philanthropy towards education and the arts shone greatly after his death in 1885 when his will directed that the greatest portion of his wealth be distributed among numerous charities, including Marietta College—a place he had never visited.
+Erwin's philanthropy towards education and the arts shone exceedingly after his death in 1885 when his will directed that the most significant portion of his wealth be distributed among numerous charities, including Marietta College—a place he had never visited.
 Part of his gift—$15,000 to be exact—established the College's first major endowed scholarship.
-An additional gift of $105,000 was used to pay down Marietta's debt.
+An additional award of $105,000 was used to pay down Marietta's debt.

 As Marietta College's most prestigious gift society, the Erwin Academy, honors alumni and friends who support the College at its highest levels and make it possible for future generations to have the opportunity to learn in a campus environment which fosters academic, athletic, and civic-minded excellence.
 Academy members play an integral part in the College's future.
 Lifetime membership is granted by presidential invitation to donors and friends who contribute gifts that cumulatively total $50,000 or more.
 Membership in the Erwin Academy is available at six recognition levels.
 Members advance within the academy as their lifetime giving increases.
 All donations contributed before July 1, 2009, will determine a donor's initial giving level.

 The Erwin Academy consists of six giving levels: